gat786/devops-stuff/static/blogs/gcloud/cloudstorage/gcp-cloud-storage-api-findings-full.md

 and it would still give me the answers I want.

-I quickly went and checked the API Specs of Cloud Storage and it was very interesting for me to see thi
+I quickly went and checked the API Specs of Cloud Storage and it was very interesting for me to see this

 [Objects Listing API Spec](https://cloud.google.com/storage/docs/json_api/v1/objects/list) [Buckets Listing API Spec](https://cloud.google.com/storage/docs/json_api/v1/buckets/list)